bloo-source/duush/CONTRIBUTING.md

 Please adhere to our [Code of Conduct](link-to-code-of-conduct).

-Thank you for contributing to Doosh!
+Thank you for contributing to Bloofocus!